Luis Castillo (pitcher, born 1992): Seattle Mariners

 On July 29, 2022, the Reds traded Castillo to the Seattle Mariners in exchange for prospects Noelvi Marte, Edwin Arroyo, Andrew Moore, and Levi Stoudt.
 On September 24, Castillo signed a five-year, $108 million contract with a sixth-year option.

 Castillo had a 3.19 ERA in 11 starts with Seattle in 2022.
 He helped the Mariners end their 21-year playoff drought.
-In Game 1 of the Wild Card Series, he threw 7 1/3 scoreless innings, striking out 5 and allowing 6 hits in a 4–0 Mariners win.
-Castillo was the first Mariners starter to pitch at least 7 innings in the postseason without allowing a run.
-He started Game 2 of the American League Division Series and continued his scoreless postseason streak until allowing a two-run home run to Yordan Alvarez in the sixth inning and picking up the loss against the Houston Astros.
+In Game 1 of the Wild Card Series, Castillo threw 7 1/3 scoreless innings, striking out five and allowing six hits in a 4–0 Mariners win.
+Castillo was the first Mariners starter to pitch at least seven innings in the postseason without allowing a run.
+He started Game 2 of the American League Division Series and continued his scoreless postseason streak until allowing a two-run home run to Yordan Alvarez in the sixth inning and taking the loss against the Houston Astros.

 Castillo started on Opening Day in 2023, earning a win over the Cleveland Guardians after throwing six scoreless innings.
 Castillo had an ERA of 2.84 after three months and was named to his third All-Star Game, though he sat out the Midsummer Classic in Seattle.
 He faded slightly in the second half, finishing the year with a 14–9 record and 3.34 ERA, with 219 strikeouts in 197 innings.
-He finished fifth in American League Cy Young Award voting and had the fifth lowest ERA in the league.
+Castillo finished fifth in American League Cy Young Award voting and had the fifth-lowest ERA in the league.